 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-With marsupialization, your provider cuts a slit into a Bartholin cyst, allowing it to drain.
-Then, they suture the edges of the cyst to the surrounding tissue to form a tiny pouch.
+During marsupialization, your healthcare provider cuts a slit into a Bartholin cyst, allowing it to drain.
+Then, they stitch the edges of the cyst to the surrounding skin to form a tiny pouch.
 The pouch allows the fluid from your Bartholin gland to drain freely.

 Word catheters and marsupialization have similar success rates.
-During treatment with a Word catheter, your provider inserts a catheter into your cyst that creates a passage where fluid can drain.
-Because inserting a Word catheter is less invasive and less expensive than marsupialization, your provider will likely recommend this procedure first.
+During treatment with a Word catheter, your provider inserts a catheter into the cyst to create a passage where fluid can drain.
+Because inserting a Word catheter is less invasive and less expensive, your provider will likely recommend this procedure first.

 Advertisement

-Your provider will inspect your wound to ensure there’s no excessive bleeding.
-They may pack your wound loosely with gauze, but usually, you can wear a sanitary pad to manage the blood from your wound.
+Your provider will inspect your wound to make sure there’s no excessive bleeding.
+They may pack your wound loosely with gauze.
+Usually, you can wear a sanitary pad to manage the blood from your wound.

 You may be in a recovery room for a few hours before your provider releases you to go home.
-Before releasing you, your provider may prescribe pain medications (if your pain is severe) or suggest you take over-the-counter pain medications.
-Your provider may prescribe antibiotics to prevent infection, but often antibiotics aren’t needed after marsupialization.
+Your provider may prescribe pain medications (if your pain is severe) or suggest you take over-the-counter pain medications.
+They may prescribe antibiotics to prevent infection, but those aren’t always necessary.

-Plan for a follow-up appointment one week after surgery.
+You’ll schedule a follow-up appointment for one week after surgery.

 Advertisement